 What are the possible complications of microscopic testicular sperm extraction?

-the procedure.
-There is a very rare chance that the testicle itself will be damaged during the
+Possible risks of the microTESE procedure include bleeding, infection, and pain or discomfort after the procedure.
+There is a very rare chance that the testicle itself will be damaged during the procedure.

 Will the microscopic testicular sperm extraction procedure need to be repeated?

-preserve the sperm and avoid further procedures.
-Although freezing the sperm may have some negative effects, medical experts believe that the outcome is generally the same as using non-frozen sperm infertility procedures such as intracytoplasmic sperm injection (ICSI), a type of in vitro fertilization injecting one sperm directly into one
+When possible, any extra sperm retrieved during testicular sperm extraction should be frozen to preserve the sperm and avoid further procedures.
+Although freezing the sperm may have some negative effects, medical experts believe that the outcome is generally the same as using non-frozen sperm infertility procedures such as intracytoplasmic sperm injection (ICSI), a type of in vitro fertilization injecting one sperm directly into one egg.

+In vitro fertilization is a procedure in which sperm and an egg are fertilized outside of the body, in a laboratory.
+The fertilized egg is then placed in the female’s uterus.
 If the microTESE procedure needs to be repeated, it is usually best to wait six to 12 months.